 Proxies will be solicited on behalf of the Board of Directors by mail or electronic means, and we will pay the solicitation costs.
 Copies of this proxy statement and our annual report on Form 10-K for the year ended December 31, 2019 will be supplied to Brokers for the purpose of soliciting proxies from beneficial owners.
 In addition to solicitations by mail or electronic means, our Directors, officers and employees may solicit proxies personally or by telephone without additional compensation.
 The shares represented by all valid proxies received by phone, by Internet or by mail will be voted in the manner specified.
-Where specific choices are not indicated, the shares represented by all valid proxies received will be voted: (i) "for all" the nominees for Director named earlier in this proxy statement, (ii) "for" the ratification, on an advisory basis, of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2020, (iii) "for" the approval, on an advisory basis, of the compensation of our named executive officers as disclosed in this proxy statement, (iv) "for" the approval, on an advisory basis, of an amendment to our Articles of Incorporation to implement a reverse stock split of our issued and outstanding common stock and reduce the number of authorized shares of our common stock by the same proportion as the ratio of our reverse stock split, and (v) "for" the approval to authorize an adjournment of the Annual Meeting to solicit additional proxies for Proposal Four.
+Where specific choices are not indicated, the shares represented by all valid proxies received will be voted: (i) "for all" the nominees for Director named earlier in this proxy statement, (ii) "for" the ratification, on an advisory basis, of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2020, (iii) "for" the approval, on an advisory basis, of an amendment to our Articles of Incorporation to implement a reverse stock split of our issued and outstanding common stock and reduce the number of authorized shares of our common stock by the same proportion as the ratio of our reverse stock split, and (v) "for" the approval to authorize an adjournment of the Annual Meeting to solicit additional proxies for Proposal Four.
 Should any matter not described above be properly presented at the meeting, it is the intention of the management proxy holders to vote in accordance with their judgment, unless otherwise restricted by law.
 As of the date of this proxy statement, management was not aware that any matters not referred to in this proxy statement would be presented for action at the 2020 Annual Meeting.
-If you are interested in participating in the virtual Annual Meeting and voting at that time, please see "Annual Meeting P
+If you are interested in participating in the virtual Annual Meeting and voting at that time, please see "Annual Meeting Participation" above for further details on participation requirements.

 We have adopted a procedure called "householding," which the Securities and Exchange Commission has approved.
 Under this procedure, shareholders of record who have the same address and last name and did not receive their proxy materials electronically will receive only one copy of our proxy materials unless we receive contrary instructions from one or more of such shareholders.
 Upon oral or written request, we will deliver promptly a separate copy of the proxy materials to a shareholder at a shared address to which a single copy of proxy materials was delivered.
-If you are a shareholder of record at a shared address to which we delivered a single copy of the proxy materials and you desire to receive a separate copy of the proxy materials for the Annual Meeting or for our future meetings, or if you are a shareholder at a shared address to which we delivered multiple copies of the proxy materials and you desire to receive one copy in the future, please submit your request to the Householding Department of Broadridge Financial Solutions, Inc. at 51 Mercedes Way, Edgewood, New York 11717, or at 1-800-542-1061.
+If you are a shareholder of record at a shared address to which we delivered a single copy of the proxy materials and you desire to receive a separate copy of the proxy materials and you desire to receive one copy in the future, please submit your request to the Householding Department of Broadridge Financial Solutions, Inc. at 51 Mercedes Way, Edgewood, New York 11717, or at 1-800-542-1061.
 If you are a beneficial shareholder, please contact your Broker directly if you have questions, require additional copies of the proxy materials, wish to receive multiple reports by revoking your consent to householding or wish to request single copies of the proxy materials in the future.